Brokenwind/Maleapy/README.md

 # Maleapy
-### Some simple exercises of Machine Learning with python
+### The exercises of Machine Learning   programmed with python

 ---